artkeller/ESP32C3LEDManager/README.md

 The **ESP32-C3 SuperMini Plus** is a highly integrated, ultra-compact development board based on the ESP32-C3 chip from Espressif Systems.
 It combines performance with minimal space requirements and was developed specifically for IoT applications with limited space.

 After a lengthy search, the following table was only found at one distributor, where the `RGB LED` (`Neopixel`) is only mentioned very briefly.
+Incidentally, this table does not indicate the correct number of exposed GPIOs; the correct number is 13.

 | Parameter 			   | Specification |
 | :------------------------------- | :------------ |